 Pro-Palestinian demonstrators blockade factory

-The demonstration is taking place at the Leonardo UK factory in Edinburgh, which activists say makes components for fighter jets used by Israel.
+The demonstration took place at the Leonardo UK factory in Edinburgh, which activists say makes components for fighter jets used by Israel.

 Your support helps us to tell the story